 A site visit from the League of American Bicyclists in 2008 marked a turning point in on-road bicycle facilities in the Roanoke Valley.
 Acting on recommendations from the League’s site visit, the Regional Commission created the Regional Bicycle Advisory Committee.
 At the same time, the City of Roanoke formed a steering committee of staff from key departments and volunteers to apply for Bicycle Friendly Community status, and received the Bronze designation in 2010, 2012, and 2016.
 The concurrent Regional Bicycle Advisory Committee had representation from local governments, VDOT, Greenway Commission, RIDE Solutions, Roanoke Regional Partnership, Blue Ridge Bicycle Club, area bike shops, and citizen advocates.
 It served as a forum for discussion of bicycle-related topics and facilitated the provision and promotion of bicycle accommodations, information, and resources in the greater Roanoke area.
 Specifically, it informed the Roanoke Valley Area Metropolitan Planning Organization (now the Roanoke Valley Transportation Planning Organization) of relevant topics and information for discussion or action, assisted in updating and implementing the Regional Bikeway Plan, assisted in the National Bicycle & Pedestrian Documentation project, participated in periodic Planners and Engineers Rides, and assisted the annual Regional Bike Awards program, among other activities.

 A few key people from the earliest days of Roanoke’s journey into bike/ped infrastructure deserve mention.
 Local attorney David Harrison engineered the visit from the League of American Bicyclists at the Higher Education Center, including garnering funds for the presentation.
 City of Roanoke Director of Traffic Engineering Mark Jamison, a cyclist, runner, and outdoors person, showed what could be done with bike lanes, bike routes, and sharrows, which became a model to other Roanoke Valley localities.
 Key early regional support from Roanoke County was in part due to planning administrator David Holladay who recognized the benefit to the County of the City receiving the Bicycle Friendly Community designation.
+Liz Belcher has led the Greenway Commission, a remarkable example of regional collaboration, since its inception.
 Jim Lee, long-time bicycle advocate and member of many of the committees mentioned, commented, “We would still be in the dark ages without the human and financial resources committed by the Regional Commission.
 As a region, we may never agree on the color, size, or font of a sign but we have found common ground working with the Regional Commission.”

 In 2016, waning attendance and staff turnover prompted revisioning and formalization of the committee.
 Locality staff noted the regional nature and citizen input as valuable characteristics of the committee.
 Acknowledging the close relationship between bicyclist and pedestrian issues, the Transportation Technical Committee (TTC) added “Pedestrian” to the name of the committee.
 The TTC formally adopted the Purpose and Procedures of the Regional Bicycle & Pedestrian Advisory Committee in January 2018.